NVIDIA/aistore/docs/cli/config.md

 ### Node configuration

-`ais show config NODE_ID [CONFIG_PREFIX]`
+`ais show config NODE_ID [inherited | local] [CONFIG_PREFIX]`

+Display the node's configuration.
+Node configuration consists of two parts:

+- **inherited** — cluster configuration (may include local overrides)
+- **local** — node-specific settings that override cluster defaults

-Display the actual daemon configuration.
-If `CONFIG_PREFIX` is given, only the configurations matching the prefix will be shown.
+If `CONFIG_PREFIX` is given, only configurations matching the prefix will be shown.

-The output includes extra column with global values.
-Some values in the column have special meaning:
+When showing inherited config, the output includes an extra column with global values:

-- `-` - the local and global values are the same, the option is not overridden
+- `-` — local and global values are the same (not overridden)
-- `N/A` - the option is local-only and does not exist in global config
+- `N/A` — option is local-only and doesn't exist in global config

-#### Options

 | Flag | Type | Description | Default |
 | --- | --- | --- | --- |